tiagofsanchez/blog/content/posts/2020-02-17-React nanodegree, Would you rather.md

 ---
-title: "React nanodegree, week 4 and 5"
+title: "React nanodegree, Would you rather App"
 cover: ""
-date: 2019-12-28
+date: 2020-02-17
 category: "🔮 Code"
 tags:
   - redux
   - learning
   - udacity
-publish: "yes"
+publish: "no"
 ---

-This is week 5 of the course, and probably the most challenging one thus far.
-At least for me.
-In this post I will discuss how we have implemented redux in our [Chirper Project](https://github.com/tiagofsanchez/reactnd-chirper-app) and the challenges that I faced.
+Wow, it has been a long time since I have posted...so here it goes!

-# Chirper Project
+At this moment I am lost in the number of weeks, so I will stop mentioning the week number of my Udacity React nanodegree.
+In this post I will discuss the thinking behind the my implementation of the [would you rather app](https://reactnd-would-you-rather-project.netlify.com/).

-This was a code-along project for my [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+# Would you rather project

-As mentioned, this was a code-along project, and here I will try to highlight the stuff that I have learnt as well as the biggest challenges I come across.
+There you

 ## First impressions